fphilipe/psql2csv/README.md

 The query is assumed to be the contents of STDIN, if present, or the last argument.
 All other arguments are forwarded to psql except for these:

-    -h, --help             show this help, then exit --delimiter=DELIMITER  set the field delimiter (default: ,) --quote=QUOTE          set the quote delimiter (default: ") --escape=ESCAPE        set the escape character (default: QUOTE) --null=NULL            set the string representing NULL; printed without quotes (default: empty string) --encoding=ENCODING    set the output encoding; Excel likes latin1 (default: UTF8) --no-header            do not output a header
+    -h, --help                 show this help, then exit --delimiter=DELIMITER      set the field delimiter (default: ,) --quote=QUOTE              set the quote delimiter (default: ") --escape=ESCAPE            set the escape character (default: QUOTE) --null=NULL                set the string representing NULL; printed without quotes (default: empty string) --force-quote=FORCE_QUOTE  set the columns to be force quoted; comma separated list of columns or * for all (default: none)
+    --encoding=ENCODING        set the output encoding; Excel likes latin1 (default: UTF8) --no-header                do not output a header
     --dry-run                  print the COPY statement that would be run without actually running it

 ## Example Usage